PennyLaneAI/pennylane-lightning/README.rst

 .. note::

-    The below contains instructions for installing Lightning Qubit ***from source***.
+    The below contains instructions for installing Lightning-Qubit ***from source***.
 For most cases, *this is not required* and one can simply use the `installation instructions at pennylane.ai/install <https://pennylane.ai/install>`_.
     If those instructions do not work for you, or you have a more complex build environment that requires building from source, then consider reading on.

 To build Lightning plugins from source you can run